 If you want to make a change in your life, whether it is a career change, relationship change, recreation change, dietary change - whatever it is - I highly recommend you find people who support your change to be around.
 It is almost guaranteed that you will be more often surrounded by people who try to stunt your growth (likely as a reflection of their own insecurities), so having a community that embraces all the tough things about change is invaluable.

 One of the great things about the culture of Volair is that we embrace change and failure and growth and vulnerability and all the complex emotions that come up in the journey.
 Pole dance is all about transformation.
 It often starts when someone comes in "just to try something new" and continues through a process that develops a confident, strong, resilient woman who shines her unique light on the world and inspires others to rise up and do the same.

 If there is something in your life that you are looking to change or grow, come join us at Volair.
-Whether you can join us in person or want to join our online community or receive our newsletters, we are happy to have you join and share your journey with us.
+Sign up to get weekly fitness inspiration and tips right to your inbox.
+We are happy to have you join and share your journey with us.
 We are cheerleaders for change and will support you and your growth.